shahisa/JavaScript-Algo-Problems/README.md

 No solution has current been given by me.

+## Determine if String has all unique characters
+Implement an algorithm to determine if a string has all unique characters.
+What if you cannot use additional data structures?

 ## Reverse the vowels in a String

 Write a function that takes a string as input and reverse only the vowels of a string.